metasnf

 adjusted rand index heatmap annotations.
 Recall that the

-(and, by extension, the
+class (and, by extension, the

-heatmap annotation.
+setting as a heatmap annotation.

 Give it a try with the code below:

-annotated_ari_hm3 <- adjusted_rand_index_heatmap(
+annotated_ari_hm3 <- meta_cluster_heatmap(

 order = meta_cluster_order,

-data = extended_solutions_matrix,
+data = annotation_data,

 top_hm = list(